acheng257/ac215_PrepPal/README.md

 ### Milestone4 ###

-In this milestone, we have the components for frontend, API service, also components from previous milestones for data management, including versioning, as well as the implemetation of RAG and fine-tuned LLM model.
+In this milestone, we have the components for frontend and API service, as well as the components from previous milestones for data management, including versioning and the implemetation of RAG and fine-tuned LLM model.

-After completions of building a robust ML Pipeline in our previous milestone we have built a backend api service and frontend app.
+After building a robust ML Pipeline in our previous milestone, we have built a backend api service and frontend app.
 This will be our user-facing application that ties together the various components built in previous milestones.

 **Application Design**

-Before we start implementing the app we built a detailed design document outlining the application’s architecture.
+Before we started implementing the app, we built a detailed design document outlining the application’s architecture.
 We built a Solution Architecture and Technical Architecture to ensure all our components work together.

 Here is our Solution Architecture: